Harem: Saudi Arabia

-King Ibn Saud had a traditional Islamic harem, complete with eunuchs, multiple wives, and enslaved concubines who were made umm walad when he acknowledged paternity of their children.
+King Ibn Saud had a traditional Islamic harem, complete with eunuchs, multiple wives, and enslaved concubines who were made when he acknowledged paternity of their children.
 While he is known to have had a great number of consorts, the exact amount is disputed.
 As was customary for royalty, his harem also included house slaves (young girls who acted as servants of the wives and concubines).

 As in prior royal Islamic harems, there were women of different nationalities among the wives and concubines.
 For example, the mother of Prince Tallal was an Armenian, while the mother of Prince Fahd was an Arab of the Sudairi tribe.

 His legal wives would normally have been free Arab women.
 Ibn Saud made diplomatic alliances by marrying brides from different Arab tribes.
 Since he could only have four legal wives at the same time, he regularly divorced his wives in order to marry new ones; this resulted in a constant flow of new wives to the harem, which made it possible for him to form marriage alliances with thirty different tribes.

 Aside from his wives, he had enslaved concubines.
 These women were trafficked to Saudi Arabia via a number of different routes, depending on their place of origin.
 Among his concubines was Baraka Al Yamaniyah, an African woman who gave birth to his son Prince Moqren bin Abdul Aziz.

 Ibn Saud informed Harry St John Philby that he had taken the virginity of hundreds of slave girls and then given them away as presents; specifically, he claimed to have deflowered 135 virgin slave girls and to have had sexual intercourse with an additional 100 enslaved women.
 However, he told Philby, he had decided henceforward to only marry two new wives per year and limit himself to "four concubines, wives in all but name... and four slave-girls, to say nothing of his right to select from the damsels at his disposal".

 In 1945, Winston Churchill noted that Ibn Saud: